 The disappearance of this prehistoric and/or historic material is an inestimable loss which would impede the understanding of how people have used these glaciated high altitude passages throughout history.

 This mountain range, located between the Canton of Valais in Switzerland and Italy, is one of the most glaciated territories of the whole alpine arc.
-The methods used in this research project included a historical archival text analysis, geospatial modelling and archaeological prospection in the field.
+The methods used in the SNF research project included a historical archival text analysis, geospatial modelling and archaeological prospection in the field.